ninabarzh/broomstick/content/posts/I-How-neo-liberal-policies-deepened-economic-inequality-in-Europe.md

 ---
-title: Europe Inc. I. How neo-liberal policies deepened economic inequality in Europe
+title: Europe Inc. I. How neoliberal policies deepened economic inequality in Europe
 date: 2025-05-13T22:00:00.000Z
 draft: false
 tags:
   - inequality
   - EU
   - Europe
+  - butwaittheresmorechaos
 ---

 Neoliberalism crept into Europe wearing a sharp suit and talking about efficiency.
 It promised a leaner, meaner state, less red tape, more growth, and a brighter future.
 What it delivered was stagnant wages, crumbling services, and Jeff Bezos in a rocket.
 For Europe, the cost has been clear: growing inequality, weakened public institutions, and a sense that someone, somewhere, has sold the family silver—and is now renting it back to us with interest.